 The population of Bournemouth

-As a relatively new town Bournemouth, has grown from the Parish of Holdenhurst with a population of just 489 in 1801 to the Borough of Bournemouth which, at the 2011 Census, had an estimated population of 183,500.
+As a relatively new town Bournemouth, has grown from the Parish of Holdenhurst with a population of just 489 in 1801 to the Borough of Bournemouth.
+At the 2011 Census, it had an estimated population of 183,500.
 The town continues to grow with a population as at Mid-2015 of 194,500.

 Population Trends in Bournemouth